 When cleaning up after your dog, avoid any household detergents that contain ammonia.
 This is a natural chemical that occurs in your dog’s urine and will encourage them to mark the area again.

-As well as not being housetrained, there are many other reasons why a Boston will relief himself in the house.
+As well as not being housetrained, there are many other reasons why a Boston will relieve himself in the house.
 For example, he might do it because he’s stressed about being left alone.

 Dogs are social creatures who get lonely and bored when forced to stay alone for long stretches.
 If you are concerned about your dog being alone at home, check out the 10 Steps to Dog Home Alone Safety and How to Keep My Dog Entertained While at Work blog posts.